Aider-AI/aider/website/docs/repomap.md

 uses a **concise map of your whole git repository** that includes the most important classes and functions along with their types and call signatures.
-This helps the LLM understand the code it needs to change, and how it relates to the other parts of the codebase.
+This helps aider understand the code it's editing and how it relates to the other parts of the codebase.
-The repo map also helps the LLM write new code that respects and utilizes existing libraries, modules and abstractions found elsewhere in the codebase.
+The repo map also helps aider write new code that respects and utilizes existing libraries, modules and abstractions found elsewhere in the codebase.

 ## Using a repo map to provide context

-Aider sends a **repo map** to the LLM along with each request from the user to make a code change.
+Aider sends a **repo map** to the LLM along with each change request from the user.
-The map contains a list of the files in the repo, along with the key symbols which are defined in each file.
+The repo map contains a list of the files in the repo, along with the key symbols which are defined in each file.
-It shows how each of these symbols are defined in the source code, by including the critical lines of code for each definition.
+It shows how each of these symbols are defined, by including the critical lines of code for each definition.

-Here's a
+Here's a part of
-sample of the map of the aider repo, just showing the maps of [base_coder.py](https://github.com/paul-gauthier/aider/blob/main/aider/coders/base_coder.py) and [commands.py](https://github.com/paul-gauthier/aider/blob/main/aider/commands.py)
+the repo map of aider's repo, for [base_coder.py](https://github.com/paul-gauthier/aider/blob/main/aider/coders/base_coder.py) and [commands.py](https://github.com/paul-gauthier/aider/blob/main/aider/commands.py)